FoundUPS

 Exit Fees

-Trading Fees
+DEX Trading Fees

-6.2 Per-FoundUP Reserves
+7.2 Per-FoundUP Reserves

 This is not a single global pool.
 Every FoundUP maintains its own BTC reserve.
 A clean-water venture in Nairobi has its own reserve.
 A decentralised education platform has its own.
-Each reserve backs that venture's circulating UP$ independently.
+Each reserve backs that venture's circulating UPS independently.

 This means each FoundUP's currency has an independent backing ratio.
 A thriving venture with high subscription revenue and active trading has a deep reserve.
 A stagnant venture with low activity has a thin one.
 The market signal is transparent and honest — no accounting tricks, no inflated valuations.
-Just BTC in the vault and UP$ in the economy.
+Just BTC in the vault and UPS in the economy.

-6.3 Three States of UP$
+7.3 Three States of UPS

 💧